gpoulios/deathadderv2/README.md

 # deathadderv2

-Set (a constant) color on the Razer DeathAdder v2. (while practising in rust)

-A little utility for those of us that don't want to run 2-3 apps and 6 services (!!) just for keeping this mouse from changing colors like a christmas tree.
-I don't need the auto-switching of profiles that Synapse provides and (most if not all) of the other functionality I can have without running Razer's apps in the background.
+A tool to configure Razer DeathAdder v2 without Synapse and co.
+Does not support RGB effects other than static or profiles (at least not yet).
+I just wanted static settings without having to run  in the background 2-3 apps and 6 services that Razer provides.
+I don't know if it was just me, but every time I closed Synapse, the mouse would go back to those wave effects that were super annoying / catching the eye when typing or reading.
+(Also served as a reason to practice in rust a little bit; which I'm new to)

-Device protocol largely ported from [openrazer](https://github.com/openrazer/openrazer).
-So far I've ported all of the functionality for this particular mouse except wave/breath/spectrum/whatnot effects.
-The plan is to write a small UI to control settings like DPI, poll rate and brightness before I integrate RGB effects, if ever.
+Device protocol has been largely ported from [openrazer](https://github.com/openrazer/openrazer).
+So far this tool supports the following:

+- DPI
+- Polling rate
+- Logo / Scroll color
+- Logo / Scroll brightness

+It doesn't support:

+- wave/breath/spectrum/whatnot effects
+- profiles
+- other devices

 ## Requirements